root-project/web/manual/first_steps_with_root/index.md

 > **Note**
 >
-> Before using ROOT, it must be installed successfully and all environment variables must be set.
+> Before you can use ROOT, it must be successfully installed and all environment variables must be set.
 > → See [Installation Guide]({{ '/install' | relative_url }}).
 >
-> In particular it is recommended to put the following command into the `.profile` or `.login`
+> In particular, it is recommended to add the following command to the `.profile` or `.login`
-> file in order to have the environment variables  properly defined at each login.
+> file so that the environment variables are properly defined at each login.
 > ```
 > source /path/to/install-or-build/dir/bin/thisroot.sh
 > ```